nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Example: `viewteammate Lucas98` displays all the information about the teammate with the Github User Name Lucas98 to the user.

-### 2.4.6 Delete a teammate `deleteperson`
+### 2.4.6 Deletes a teammate `deleteperson` (Niaaz)

-Delete all of a specific teammate's details, as well as remove teammate from all projects teammate was a part of.
+Deletes all of a specific teammate's details, as well as removes teammate from all projects teammate was a part of.

 Valid scopes: `PERSON_LIST`.